Skip to Main Content

 Research data management includes caring for, facilitating access to, and preserving research data, as well as the documentation about these actions.

 Data Management Plans should be developed and shared with the research team prior to commencing research using the Data Management Tool (DMPTool).
-For assistance please contact lib-scholars@csus.edu.
+Assistance is available for using DMPTool, and the Library also offer DMP reviews.
+For support, please contact lib-scholars@csus.edu.

 DMPTool